ntnu-arl/rhem_planner/README.md

 # Staging the stack

 First, download the **rhem_planner** stack, which contains the packages above.
-Navigate to the source folder of your ros workspace and:
+Navigate to the source folder of your ros catkin workspace and:

 ```sh
 git clone https://github.com/unr-arl/rhem_planner.git